 Other requirements that must be met prior to matriculation.

-Frequently Asked Questions regarding application and admission requirements.
+Also see the Frequently Asked Questions regarding application and admission requirements.

 After the interview, the Admissions Committee reviews the applicants’ file and makes recommendation to the dean, and applicants are notified via mail and the Self-Service portal as soon as a final admissions decision has been made.